USC Logo

 USC LogoUSC Logo PNG

 The university protects knowledge and dispels the darkness of ignorance through its work.
 The USC logo is an ode to science and learning.
-Only a combination of purity of mind, perseverance, and determination will help you become an educated person.
+Only a combination of purity of mind, perseverance, and determination will help you become educated.
 According to the USC logo, a busy life awaits students within the university’s walls.
-The program’s impressive layer of scientific knowledge is complemented by interesting courses, sports, and social events.
+Interesting courses, sports, and social events complement the program’s impressive layer of scientific knowledge.

 USC: Brand overview